unexpectedjs/unexpected/documentation/assertions/any/to-be-a.md

 Asserts that the subject is an instance of a given type.

-This assertion make use of the type system in Unexpected.
-That means you can assertion that a value is an instance of a type specified by it's name.
+This assertion makes use of the type system in Unexpected.
+That means you can assert that a value is an instance of a type specified by its name (as a string).

 For more information abort the type system see: [Types](/api/addType/)